• Skip to primary navigation

 Add leftover dressed apples and cucumbers from this cucumber apple salad to a green salad or a wrap.

-• Cucumber: Carrot Cucumber Salad, Cucumber Tomato Salad, or Watermelon Chicken Salad.
+• Cucumber: Carrot Cucumber Salad, Cucumber Tomato Salad, Watermelon Chicken Salad, or Mediterranean Grain Bowl

 Did you make this apple cucumber salad?
 Leave me a comment & rating to share how it turned out!